Utah Administrative Code

 (a) Certification to work as a Certified Decontamination Specialist does not relieve an individual from any requirement to obtain additional licenses or certificates in different specialties to the extent required by other agencies whose jurisdiction and authority may overlap the decontamination work.
 The Certified Decontamination Specialist shall obtain the additional licenses or certificates prior to performing the work for which the additional license or certificate is required.
 The Illegal Drug Operations Site Reporting and Decontamination Act Decontamination Specialist Certification Program rules do not preempt or supercede rules or standards promulgated by other regulatory programs in the State of Utah.

-(a) The Executive Secretary shall maintain a current list of Certified Decontamination Specialists that shall be made available to the public upon request.
+(a) The Director shall maintain a current list of Certified Decontamination Specialists that shall be made available to the public upon request.

 meth lab contractor certification, adjudicative proceedings, administrative proceedings, revocation procedures